jackytsheng/git-learning-/_posts/2020/11/02/2020-11-02-hosting-bedrock-minecraft-server-on-AWS-lightsail.markdown

 1. `$ vi run.sh `
 2. paste `LD_LIBRARY_PATH=. ./bedrock_server`
 3. press `ESC` and `:x`
-4. then detach the screen using `screen -d xxx` if you want to do something else
+4. then detach the screen using `screen -d xxx` if you want to do something else.

 You can always check witch screen you are on using `screen -ls`, and restore the screen using `screen -r xxx`